Kenya Rae

 I had the glue gun, glue sticks, and rope on hand.

-I purchased all other things from the adult creative playground, Hobby Lobby.
+I purchased all other things from the adult creative playground, also known as Hobby Lobby.

 How To Make Your Own DIY Fern